Core Skills and Expertise for Doctorate in Social Work

-We take seriously the competencies and practice behaviors we've identified below, which include identifying as a social work educator, applying critical thinking, engaging diversity and difference, advancing human rights and social and economic justice, and developing leadership, collegiality and stewardship.
-These competencies and practice behaviors also form the structure of our program assessment.
-The specific social work and educational knowledge and skills that will ground the expression of these practice behaviors will emerge from course work, student interest and research, and collegial exchanges and networking throughout the program.
+We take seriously the core expertise and skills we've identified below, which include advancing practice through innovative approaches, using and critically evaluating research and knowledge, engaging in scientific inquiry that reflects doctoral level-scholarship, developing and disseminating practice-relevant, research-informed knowledge through a variety of channels, such as reaching, scholarship, professional presentations, mentoring, administration, providing leadership in social work practice and/or education, and developing and maintaining substantive expertise in one or more areas of social work practice.
+These core expertise and skills also form the structure of our program assessment.
+The specific social work and educational knowledge and skills that will ground the expression of these core expertise and skills will emerge from course work, student interest and research, and collegial exchanges and networking throughout the program.

 Students in this DSW Program will: